Totobi123/PromptVideo-3/replit.md

 **Development Experience**: Integration of Replit-specific plugins (@replit/vite-plugin-runtime-error-modal, cartographer, dev-banner) enhances the development experience within the Replit environment.

 **Type Safety**: Comprehensive TypeScript usage across frontend and backend with Zod schemas for runtime validation ensures type safety at API boundaries and reduces runtime errors.

+**Category-Driven Content**: The video category selection is not merely a tag but fundamentally shapes the entire video output.
+Each category has dedicated guidelines defining:
+- Script structure and narrative flow specific to the content type
+- Appropriate tone and language style for the category
+- Visual media preferences tailored to the category's needs
+- CTA (Call-to-Action) styles that resonate with the category's audience
+- Category-relevant keywords and terminology

+This ensures that a Tech video follows a different structure and uses different visual elements than a Cooking video, creating more authentic and effective content for each category.